-Seaboard uses various derivative futures and options to manage its risk to price fluctuations for raw materials and other inventories, finished product sales and firm sales commitments.
-At April 2, 2016, Seaboard had open net derivative contracts to purchase 18 million bushels of grain and open net derivative contracts to sell 105 million pounds of hogs and 2 million gallons of heating oil.
-At December 31, 2015, Seaboard had open net derivative contracts to purchase 25 million pounds of hogs, 22 million bushels of grain, and 3 million pounds of sugar and open net derivative contracts to sell 8 million pounds of soybean oil.
+Seaboard uses various derivative futures and options to manage its risk of price fluctuations for raw materials and other inventories, finished product sales and firm sales commitments.
+At July 2, 2016, Seaboard had open net derivative contracts to purchase 31 million pounds of soybean oil and 13 million bushels of grain, and open net derivative contracts to sell 77 million pounds of hogs and 5 million gallons of heating oil.
+At December 31, 2015, Seaboard had open net derivative contracts to purchase 25 million pounds of hogs, 22 million bushels of grain and 3 million pounds of sugar, and open net derivative contracts to sell 8 million pounds of soybean oil.
 Commodity derivatives are recorded at fair value with any changes in fair value being marked-to-market as a component of cost of sales in the Condensed Consolidated Statements of Comprehensive Income.